2 March 2021

-Neu-Bechburg Castle (see also under Local History) is located above the town of Oensingen (canton of Solothurn) on a trade route that was already important in Roman times.
+Neu-Bechburg Castle in the town of Oensingen (canton of Solothurn) is situated on a trade route that was already important in Roman times.

-The castle was built in the second half of the thirteenth century by the Freiherren of Bechburg.
-After that, its owners changed according to the fate of the dynasties, including the Counts of Froburg, Nidau and Kiburg.
+The castle was built in the second half of the thirteenth century by the Lords (Freiherren) of Bechburg.
+The owners changed many times, including the Counts of Froburg, Nidau and Kyburg.

-In 1415 Bern bought the castle and donated it to Solothurn the same year.
-Solothurn was Bern’s ally at the conquest of Aargau from the Habsburgs in 1415.
+Bern bought the castle in 1415 and donated it to Solothurn in the same year.
+Solothurn had supported Bern in 1415 (conquest of Aargau/Argovie), and the castle was one of the rewards.

-The Neu-Bechburg foundation manages and maintaines the castle since 1975 (www.neu-bechburg.ch).
+The Neu-Bechburg foundation has managed and maintained the castle since 1975 (further information: www.neu-bechburg.ch).